nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Less overlapping and easier to debug.
 It also uses less memory and thus may run faster.
     * Cons: Reduced flexibility for users when deleting contacts as they can only input one single keyword.

+### Import JSON file

+#### Implementation

+The import JSON file will import an external addressbook and add all the entries to the current addressbook in the user's device.

+It works by utilizing the same mechanism that is used by AB3 when first initializing the addressbook with existing JSON data.

+#### Usage

+The following activity diagram briefly summarizes what happens when a user executes the `Import` to import a JSON addressbook file:

+[insert diagram]

+Given below is an example usage scenario and how the Import mechanism behaves at each step.

+Step 1.
+The user launches the application.

+Step 2.
+The user executes `import t35.json` command to import a file located in `data/t35.json`.

+Step 3.
+This will call `ImportCommandParser#parse` which will then parse the argument provided.

+Step 4.
+A new `ImportCommand` object will be created with its `importedFileName` set to the one parsed in the previous step.

+Step 5. `ImportCommand#execute` will create a mock `Storage` that takes in a mock `AddressBookStorage` with the `filePath` set to `data/importedFileName`.

+Step 6.
+It will then call `Model#importAddressBook` which will take in the imported `ReadOnlyAddressBook` returned from `Storage#readAddressBook`.

+Step 7.
+Finally, it will return a `CommandResult` if the operation is successful.

+#### Design considerations:

+**Aspect: File directory:**

+* **Alternative 1 (current choice):** Only allow to-be-imported files to be located in the `data` directory
+    * Pros: Every file used in the application will live under a single `data` directory.
+    * Cons: Less flexibility for the user.

+* **Alternative 2:** Allow to-be-imported files to be located anywhere
+    * Pros: Gives user the flexibility to put the file wherever they want.
+    * Cons: Different OSes have different file paths convention.

 ### \[Proposed\] Undo/redo feature